The Netherlands has special relevance to the United States in the following fields:

 - water management

 - human rights and international law

 Dutch Public Diplomacy Strategy in the US

 Our public diplomacy efforts are based on the premise that the reputation of a country matters.
 A good reputation is essential for achieving policy goals and pursuing business opportunities.
 Inversely, a bad country reputation can damage both public and commercial interests.
 Therefore, we define our public diplomacy efforts as "reputation management with the ambition to influence policy."
 Public diplomacy supports our official policy goals in the US.

-Given its economic and political weight, the U.S. is particularly important for The Netherlands - as it is for the world.
-Considering its vast population and geographic size, and realising the intense competition 'for eyeballs', we try to focus our PD efforts both in substance and in regions.
+Given its economic and political weight, the US is particularly important for the Netherlands - as it is for the world.
+Considering its vast population and geographic size, and realizing the intense competition "for eyeballs," we try to focus our PD efforts both in substance and in regions.
 Our strategy is based on two main concepts: 'establish relevance' and 'organize dialogue'.
-We believe that succesfully positioning the Netherlands in the U.S. hinges on carefully selecting core themes that are both relevant to our American partners and in line with our main interests; identifying and targeting the key audiences related to those themes; and organizing a dialogue with these partners.
+We believe that successfully positioning the Netherlands in the U.S. hinges on carefully selecting core themes that are both relevant to our American partners and in line with our main interests; identifying and targeting the key audiences related to those themes; and organizing a dialogue with these partners.